phuchaodo/phuchaodo.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**

+✍️ 2023/10/20: My new post on the my blog: [Queuing Theory and Algorithms](https://phuchaodo.github.io/posts/2023/10/20/queueing-theory-and-algorithm-mot-so-khai-niem-co-ban/)

 🗣️ 2023/10/13: I'm going to present my paper titled "**Enhancing Satellite Communication Efficiency through AI-Based Traffic Prioritization**" at [ICACNGC 2023](https://icacnc.com/) on October 12th, 2023.
 [Conference's Program.](/files/icacnc2023.pdf)

 🥳 2023/10/09: Congratulations on the newly accepted paper of our research team: "**Leveraging FFT and Hybrid EfficientNet for Enhanced Action Recognition in Video Sequences**" in SoICT 2023.
 [Conference's Link](https://soict.org/)